cs-fullstack-2019-fall/python-functions-ic-atdaunais/README.md

 ### Problem 4:
 Create a function that’s passed a name and the number of times a user wants to print Hello [NAME].
 Print Hello [NAME] that many times in the function.

-### Challenge:
-Create a function that’s passed an array and a string and returns the new updated array.
-Create another function that’s passed two integers and returns the difference.
-Create a third function that’s passed an integer array and prints it.